WhizUs/job-interview-task-trees-of-data/README.md

 ## Guidance

 1. Start this project in [Github Codespaces](https://github.com/features/codespaces)[^1]
+   1. Open a new Codespace and point it to this directory
+   2. Install extensions as required in your new codespace (e.g. SQL Server)
+2. Start the the database with the initial dataset
-2. Start the db `docker compose up db` (wait until sqlserver manages to start, it may take time) and app `docker compose up app`[^2]
+   1. Start the db `docker compose up db` (wait until sqlserver manages to start, it may take time)
-3. Open the app/swagger *(a popup will appear, you need to add `swagger/index.html` to the url)*
-> Note: seeding may need some time to complete
+   2. Start the app `docker compose up app` (It will generate some test data one can look into, it may take time)[^2]
+3. Have a look at the applications API Specification
+   1. Open the application using the provided port-forwarding URL (a popup should have appeared after you start the docker container) and append `/swagger/index.html` to the URL

+   `NOTE: the application only becomes available after it has finished seeding the DB with initial data.
+This may take some time!`
 4. Read [the story](STORY.md)
 5. Read the [notes](NOTES.md)